|Pregnancy Week (Select):|

 The Importance of Probiotics

 In the 1980’s, Dr. Gregor Reid and Dr. Andrew Bruce discovered two lactobacillus strains, L. rhamnosus (GR-1™) and L. reuteri (RC-14®).
 These two strains have been shown to be very beneficial for improving the health of the urinary system and the vagina – helping to restore normal vaginal microflora, particularly in women with bacterial vaginosis as well as thrush.
 As a result, there have been over 20 published clinical trials and over 200 peer-reviewed publications documenting these benefits when taking these probiotics orally.
-I have included a presentation by Dr. Gregor Reid at the end of this article, which you’ll get some great information from.
+I have included a presentation by Dr. Gregor Reid at the end of this article, which you’ll get some great information from, helping you to successfully prevent and treat thrush.

 There are many probiotic preparations on the market, usually found at your health food store or at the chemist.
 They store the probiotics in the fridge being a live bacteria – you will likely need to ask for it as it won’t be on the shelf.
 However, its important to know that different strains of probiotics have different properties, so you need to know what strains to get or you may not have any benefits.